Hand-picked by locals

 Every stay is one we'd happily send a friend to.
 No algorithmic dump — just the places worth knowing.

-406 hand-picked apartments, villas and holiday homes between Mossel Bay and Plettenberg Bay.
+779 hand-picked places to stay on the Garden Route — apartments, villas and holiday homes between Mossel Bay and Plettenberg Bay.
 Live rates on Booking.com — book direct, no mark-up.

-Browse destinationsEach stop on the N2 has its own character.
+Browse destinationsEach stop on the N2 has its own character — and its own kind of Garden Route accommodation.
 Tap a card to browse stays.

 Browse Mossel Bay